ghewgill/puzzles/README.md

 ### Playable

 * Ascent (based on [Hidoku](http://www.janko.at/Raetsel/Hidoku/index.htm)): Create a path of numbers, using each number exactly once.
+* [Clusters](http://www.inabapuzzle.com/honkaku/kura.html): Fill in the grid with red and blue clusters.
+Tiles with a dot are adjacent to exactly 1 other tile of the same color.
+All other tiles are adjacent to at least 2 tiles of the same color.
 * Salad: Place each character once in every row and column.
 Some squares remain empty.
 Contains two modes.
    * [ABC End View](http://www.janko.at/Raetsel/AbcEndView/index.htm) mode: Letters on the side show which letter appears first when 'looking' into the grid.
    * [Number Ball](http://www.janko.at/Raetsel/Nanbaboru/index.htm) mode: Squares with a ball must contain a number.